mediacloud/backend/README.markdown

 Please send us a note at [info@mediacloud.org](info@mediacloud.org) if you are using any of this code or if you have any questions.
 We are very interested in knowing who's using the code and for what.

-For a brief roadmap of the code contained in this release, see [repo-map.markdown](doc/repo-map.markdown).

 Build Status
 ------------